brendankellyODG/opendatagroup.github.io/Product Manuals/Engine/index.md

 ---
-title: "FastScore Engine"
+title: "ModelOp Center Engine"
 ---
-# FastScore Engine
+# ModelOp Center Engine

-The FastScore Engine lives inside a Docker container and contains the various runners for the various languages and model types that FastScore supports.
+The ModelOp Center Engine lives inside a Docker container and contains the various runners for the various languages and model types that ModelOp Center supports.

 As of 1.9, there are now two official flavors of the Engine: one based on Alpine linux, and the other based on Ubuntu.